 This step should be done on a surface you don’t mind getting sticky, either in a well-ventilated garage or outdoors.

-Lay fabric wrong side up and place the metal sheet centered on the fabric.
+Lay the fabric wrong side up and place the metal sheet centered on the fabric.
 Spray a coat of adhesive along the top and bottom of the metal and fabric.
-Tightly fold each the top and bottom sides of fabric over and rub to adhere firmly to the metal.
+Tightly fold the top and bottom sides of fabric over and rub to adhere firmly to the metal.

 Step 4 - Finish Adhering Fabric to Metal

-Before adhering the final two sides of fabric, fold in both corners on each side.
+Before adhering the final two sides of the fabric, fold in both corners on each side.
 Spray a coat of adhesive along the fabric and fold each side down onto the metal.
 Make sure to pull the fabric tight as you do this, so it looks crisp.

 Allow the adhesive to dry while you complete the following steps.